Software for Club Treasurers

 • Circulated to many different people who may have lower levels of financial literacy

-Example of labelling:
+Example of labeling:

 illustration of good labelling on budget workpapers